TAbdiukov/SCAPTURE/README.md

 ### Exploitz
 * Sometimes, upon startup, the tool captures out-of-place random icons, such as the classic Windows logo (on Win 10!) for some reason.
 Windows exploitation time?
 * Clipboard.GetData.Type *LITERALLY* lets you read and write everywhere, just like fmt str.
-It deal Booleans, sure, but still pretty dangerious
+It deals Booleans, sure, but still pretty dangerous